fewbytes-cookbooks/logstash/README.md

 # Requirements

 - java (will be installed automatically)
-- runit capable system (will be installed automaticall)
+- runit capable system (will be installed automatically)

 # Usage